emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB.md

-# Use EMQ X Cloud rule engine-InfluxDB
+# Use EMQX Cloud rule engine-InfluxDB

 [InfluxDB](https://www.influxdata.com/) is an open source database for storing and analyzing time series data, with built-in HTTP API, support for SQL-like statements, and unstructured features that are very friendly for users.
 Its powerful data throughput and stable performance make it very suitable for the IoT field.

-Through the EMQ X Cloud rule engine, we can customize the Template file, and then convert the MQTT message in JSON format to Measurement and write it to InfluxDB.
+Through the EMQX Cloud rule engine, we can customize the Template file, and then convert the MQTT message in JSON format to Measurement and write it to InfluxDB.